iterative/vscode-dvc/extension/resources/walkthrough/live-plots.md

 </p>

 This functionality comes baked in when you update your plots files in your training code.
-For example like this, using the [DVCLive](https://dvc.org/doc/dvclive) library that also [supports](https://dvc.org/doc/dvclive/ml-frameworks) many popular ML frameworks to automate this process:
+For examples like this, use the [DVCLive](https://dvc.org/doc/dvclive) library that also [supports](https://dvc.org/doc/dvclive/ml-frameworks) many popular ML frameworks to automate this process: